OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

             <bt:Url id="HTML-URL" DefaultValue="http://127.0.0.1:8080/index.html" /> <!--specifies the location of your HTML file-->
         </bt:Urls>
         <bt:ShortStrings>
-            <bt:String id="namespace" DefaultValue="CONTOSO" /> <!--specifies the namespace that will be prepended to a function's name when it is called in Excel. -->
+            <bt:String id="namespace" DefaultValue="CONTOSO" /> <!--specifies the namespace that will be prepended to a function's name when it is called in Excel.
+Can only contain alphanumeric characters and/or periods.-->
         </bt:ShortStrings>
     </Resources>
 </VersionOverrides>